 If looks and round curves are more your thing, then the Vespa 150GS and 150 GL are real beauties.
 They are considered collectibles and therefore hard to get.
 The same for the Rally 200.
 Its fast engine was an immediate hit at that time and even today many Vespa lovers are trying to get their hands on one.

-There are numerous companies selling large frame Vespas in very good conditions.
+Numerous companies are selling large-frame Vespas in very good condition.
 Of course, you will be paying the highest price, but you will get something unique.
 If you have the patience, do some research, and talk around.
 You might be lucky to find one still hidden in a shed somewhere.
 You might be surprised that even today there are still hidden Vespas somewhere.

 We happened to meet someone who had purchased a Vespa in the 1960s and had not ridden it for decades.
 Luckily we were allowed to take it to someone who renovated it into its former glory.

 Online you will find a lot of Vespa VBB 150.
 These are beautiful large frame Vespas and drive quite comfortably.
 However, make sure you know exactly where the Vespa is from.
 Many VBB models have been imported from Asia, which are often of less quality than the ones made in Italy.
 If you are serious about buying a VBB read our list of 22 points to determine if the Vespa is from Vietnam.

 A 150cc or higher large frame classic Vespa is ideal for:

 - touring through the countryside and backroads